Image Courtesy: Shutterstock

 The UK officially left the European Union in 2020.
 Four years on, how has the departure impacted the country's halal meat market?

-Challenges across the UK’s halal meat market have compounded in the wake of the country’s departure from the European Union (EU) in 2020 – widely known as the Brexit.
+Challenges across the UK’s halal meat market have compounded in the wake of the country’s departure from the European Union (EU) in 2020 – widely known as Brexit.

 Increased supply chain disruption, a regulatory divergence with the EU and lack of a clear policy from the top are a few of the difficulties facing the UK’s halal meat sector.